reyesaldasoro/ElectroPalatography/README.md

 # ElectroPalatography
-A repository of useful routines that can be used in Phonetics and Electropalatography
+A repository of useful Matlab routines that can be used to convert, analyse and display file of  Phonetics and ElectroPalatography.

 <img src="Figures/test_3.gif" width="500" height="300" />